ZainBinTariq7/Uni_Assign_1/README.md

 This project involves data analysis and visualization using Python.
 The objective is to explore relationships within a dataset, perform various statistical analyses, and visualize key insights using matplotlib and seaborn.
 The results will be presented in a PDF report alongside the code in this repository.

 Dataset
-The dataset used for this analysis is sourced from [source link or site, e.g., Kaggle/Worldbank].
+The dataset used for this analysis is sourced from https://www.kaggle.com/code/karthikeyadwadasi/world-top-companies-financial-analysis.
 The dataset contains data about companies, including their revenues, countries, and other relevant attributes.

 Objectives
 The assignment focuses on: